eewpw/eewpw-parser/docs/architecture.md

 - `JsonlStreamSink` is intended for streaming/tailing scenarios to emit JSONL records incrementally.
 - Future parser orchestrators will push detections/annotations/meta into these sinks to decouple parsing from output handling.
 - CLI supports `--mode batch` (default) to emit a single JSON file or `--mode stream-jsonl` to emit JSONL lines (`record_type`, `algo`, `dialect`, `instance`, `payload`) via `JsonlStreamSink`.
 An optional `--instance` sets the instance id (default `<algo>@unknown`).
-- Replay CLI (`eewpw-parse-replay`) replays logs to JSONL using sinks; timing is gated by a speed factor and meta.extras carries a replay note.
+- Replay CLI (`eewpw-replay-log`) replays logs to JSONL using sinks; timing is gated by a speed factor and meta.extras carries a replay note.

 ### Sink details and JSONL envelope